marina601/scooter-circle/README.md

 [View the deployed project here](https://scooter-circle.herokuapp.com/)

-I have created this site as part of my Milestone 3 project for Code Institute, focusing on Backend Development using Python, Flask and Mongo DB, whilst performing a complete CRUD operation.
+I have created this site as part of my Milestone 3 project for Code Institute, focusing on Backend Development using HTML, CSS, JavaScript, jQuery, Python, Flask and MongoDB, whilst performing a complete CRUD operation.

 This app is for young adults between the age of 25-34, who are focused on environmentally friendly, easy to use and cost-effective personal transportation.